Some important monuments to see in the perimeter of Kathmandu except the famous spots in Kathmandu city tour in your Nepal visit:

 Streets of Kathmandu

-Anyone planning their next trip to Nepal, Kathmandu valley will be an awesome way to get in touch with the unique history of the country that defines, civilization of different eras with the blend of modern touch.
+Anyone planning their Nepal Travel, Kathmandu valley will be an awesome way to get in touch with the unique history of the country that defines, civilization of different eras with the blend of modern touch.

 Travellers who have been to Nepal describe the culture as a very colorful one.
 Since the beginning of the civilization, “Religion, Culture and Festivals” have been a part of Nepalese life.
 Plus ethnic diversity adds a different flavor to the colorful life in the country.
-With multiple ethnical tribes the level of cultural diversity in the valley caters a great photographic experience for both professional and amateur photographers.
+With multiple ethical tribes the level of cultural diversity in the valley caters a great photographic experience for both professional and amateur photographers.
 Shopping will surely be your Nepal travels part.

 Filling up water at the well (or tap)